runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 ### Step 4 — Get Approval

-You’ll probably want to run Atlantis with the --require-approval flag that requires pull requests to be Approved before running atlantis apply.
+You'll probably want to run Atlantis with the --require-approval flag that requires pull requests to be Approved before running atlantis apply.

 ![](/blog/putting-the-dev-into-devops/pic8.webp)